nikboyd/hoot-smalltalk/README.md

 * integration with existing tools (like [Git][git-doc] and GitHub),
 * easy integration with other class libraries.

-Example: You can write tests in Hoot Smalltalk that translate into Java tests run by JUnit.
+You can write tests in Hoot Smalltalk that translate into Java tests run by JUnit.
 Hoot Smalltalk provides its own [test framework][tests] that ultimately integrates with [JUnit][junit].

 #### No Image